taylormaguire/connectwise-manage-api/README.md

 ```

 ### Setup The Environment (.env File) for Authentication
 Add these details to your .env environment file with your own details as appropriate.
 This package utilizes the ConnectWise Manage Member Authentication method.
-Details are found here: https://developer.connectwise.com/Products/Manage/Developer_Guide#Authentication
+Details are found [here](https://developer.connectwise.com/Products/Manage/Developer_Guide#Authentication).

 Each Environment Variable is REQUIRED for a successful connection.